tnoonanjr/cyber-lab/README.md

 # cyber-lab
-#### A repository of projects created during completion of Cybersecurity coursework at the University of Connecticut at Storrs.
+#### A repository of projects created during completion of cybersecurity coursework at the University of Connecticut at Storrs.